How to monitor and evaluate trachoma programmes

-Pre-validation surveillance surveys for trachoma are carried out at least 24 months after the last impact survey has shown a TF prevalence less than 5% in children aged 1-9.
-These surveys are done to verify that reductions in TF prevalence have been sustained in the absence of antibiotic MDA.
+Pre-validation surveillance surveys for trachoma are carried out at least 24 months after the last impact survey has shown a TF prevalence < 5% in children aged 1 - 9 years.
+These surveys are done to determine whether reductions in TF prevalence have been sustained in the absence of antibiotic MDA.

 Trachoma surveillance is the monitoring and evaluation activities which are carried out to assess the outcome of a trachoma elimination programme.
-Pre-validation surveillance surveys begin after elimination prevalence targets have been achieved in a defined trachoma endemic area and A interventions have been stopped.
+Pre-validation surveillance surveys are planned after active trachoma elimination prevalence thresholds have been achieved in an evaluation unit (EU) and A interventions have been stopped.

-If a surveillance survey shows that the elimination target for TF has been maintained, and data from any of the WHO-recommended methods for TT prevalence estimation have demonstrated that TT prevalence is <0.2% in adults aged 15 years and above, then trachoma can be considered to have been eliminated as a public health problem from the district.
-The remaining cases of TT surgeries are then provided as part of eye care services and not a dedicated TT programme.
+If a pre-validation surveillance survey shows that the elimination threshold for TF has been maintained, and data from any of the WHO-recommended methods for TT prevalence estimation have demonstrated that TT prevalence is < 0.2% in adults aged 15 years and above, then trachoma can be considered to have been eliminated as a public health problem from the EU.
+The remaining cases of TT (and future incident cases) are then managed as part of normal eye care services and not a stand-alone, campaign-style TT programme.

 Post-validation surveillance surveys are undertaken following validation of elimination of trachoma as a public health problem.
-This further routine surveillance is needed to monitor if elimination is being sustained.
-A number of approaches have been used in trachoma endemic countries for routine post-validation surveillance, including:
+This further routine surveillance is needed to monitor whether elimination is being sustained.
+A number of approaches have been used in trachoma-endemic countries for routine post-validation surveillance, including:

 - Sentinel surveillance for active trachoma in communities (Ghana)

-- Routine surveillance for trachoma through health facilities and schools (Oman)
+- Routine surveillance for trachoma in healthcare facilities and schools (Oman)

-- Active case search for trichiasis in the community (Ghana and Morocco).
+- Active case searches for trachomatous trichiasis (TT) in the community (Ghana and Morocco).

-Recently, research on the use of antibody-based multiplex assays has showed promising results as an additional tool for evaluating the transmission of ocular Chlamydia trachomatis infection at population level.
+Recently, antibody-based assays have shown promising results as potential additional tools for evaluating the transmission of ocular Chlamydia trachomatis infection at population level.
 This alternative indicator to the use of clinical signs of active trachoma for evaluating transmission intensity within a community may be useful where elimination of trachoma as a public health problem has been achieved.

 © London School of Hygiene & Tropical Medicine/ENVISION, RTI CC BY-NC-SA